Imagine Dragons, Evolve | Album Review

 Keeping in step with evolution, “Start Over” marks another moment of ambitiousness by the band.
 It’s a bit odd, but again, Imagine Dragons deserve some respect for trying to get out of their comfort zone.
 Does it work?
 Like the album as a whole, it’s mixed.
 The percussion is epic though!
 “Dancing in the Dark” concludes in the same spirit.
 Rather than being an overt, hard-hitter like “Start Over,” “Dancing in the Dark” is a more restrained ballad with a nice palette of sounds utilized.
 There are plenty of vocal effects – it’s a gimmicky performance.
 Still, the core of where Imagine Dragons desire to take their music is easily perceptible.

 All in all, Imagine Dragons deliver a respectable album with Evolve.
 The evolution (and execution) is imperfect, but the band have some good ideas.
 The question is, does anything from Evolve trump “Radioactive.”
-No. Their work shouldn’t be compared to that seminal hit or its parent record throughout the course of the career, but it is indeed heard to move past its decadence.
+No. Their work shouldn’t be compared to that seminal hit or its parent record throughout the course of the career, but it is indeed hard to move past its decadence.

 Gems: “I Don’t Know Why,” “Believer,” “I’ll Make It Up to You” & “Thunder”